Apple Store

-In May 2016, Angela Ahrendts, Apple's then-Senior Vice President of retail, unveiled a significantly redesigned Apple Store in Union Square, San Francisco, featuring large glass doors for the entry, open spaces, and rebranded rooms.
-In addition to purchasing products, consumers can get advice and help from "Creative Pros" – individuals with specialized knowledge of creative arts; get product support in a tree-lined Genius Grove; and attend sessions, conferences, and community events, with Ahrendts commenting that the goal is to make Apple Stores into "town squares", a place where people naturally meet up and spend time.
-The new design will be applied to all Apple Stores worldwide, a process that has seen stores temporarily relocate or close.
+In May 2016, Angela Ahrendts, Apple's then-senior vice president of retail, unveiled a significantly redesigned Apple Store in Union Square, San Francisco, featuring large glass doors for the entry, open spaces, and rebranded rooms.

 Many Apple Stores are located inside shopping malls, but Apple has built several stand-alone flagship stores in high-profile locations.
 It has been granted design patents and received architectural awards for its stores' designs and construction, specifically for its use of glass staircases and cubes.
 The success of Apple Stores has had significant influence over other consumer electronics retailers, who have lost traffic, control and profits due to perceived higher quality of service and products at Apple Stores.
 Apple's notable brand loyalty among consumers causes long lines of hundreds of people at new Apple Store openings or product releases.
 Due to the popularity of the brand, Apple receives many job applications, many of which come from young workers.
-Apple Store employees receive above-average pay, are offered money toward education and health care, and receive product discounts; however, there are limited or no paths of career advancement.
+Apple Store employees receive above-average pay, are offered money toward education and health care, and receive product discounts.
 A May 2016 report with an anonymous retail employee highlighted a hostile work environment with harassment from customers, intense internal criticism, and a lack of significant bonuses for securing major business contracts.